Ignoring Wrong Behavior—Does it Work?

 Some years back, I had a 14 year old boy in ballet class who always came in late, and then would do something to get everyone’s attention.

-The rule was, if you are late, you come in quietly, warm up, join the class, without drawing attention to yourself, or interrupting what the class is doing.
+The rule in my classroom was, if you are late, you come in quietly, warm up, join the class, without drawing attention to yourself, or interrupting what the class is doing.
 Steven could not do this.
 He had to make himself noticed in some way, soon after arriving, and every so often during the class.

 One day, I tried something different with him.
 As soon as he entered the room, I gave him a few seconds of my full attention, saying, “Steven!
 Hi!
 I’m glad you made it to class.
 We’re doing some of your favorite steps today.”
 I added a few more comments to him, and then some positive things to the class.